 Nudge theory isn’t an HR concept.
 Nudging has surfaced wherever human behavior is important.
 (In other words, almost everywhere.)
 For example:

-Nudging in the workplace refers to the application of nudge theory in HR.
-It refers to how HR and business leaders can use gentle cues to encourage employees to behave in specific ways.
+In HR Service Delivery, nudging refers to how HR leaders use gentle, timely prompts - often embedded in digital touchpoints - to guide employee behavior while reducing the need for direct intervention.
 Like investing into their pension, or meeting deadlines, or taking part in feedback surveys, or whistleblowing.
 And so on.

 In this sense, nudging can be a major component of culture creation.
 It’s a particularly popular technique right now because it emphasizes guiding and prompting over dictating or ordering.